 Have the stranger let your dog sniff his hand.
 If your dog is friendly, the stranger can then pet the dog.

 It’s not healthy for your dog to fear every stranger you meet.
-But if your dog usually is friendly and then, in a rare case, seems nervous or protective of you, pay attention.
+But if your dog is usually friendly and then, in a rare case, seems nervous or protective of you, pay attention.

-The other person likely is harmless, but your dog sees them as a threat.
+The other person is likely harmless, but your dog sees them as a threat.
 If that happens, keep the stranger at a comfortable distance.

-Avoid making dog socialization mistakes.
 Never force your dog to socialize with an unfamiliar dog.
 Know your dog and let them set the pace — immediately correct aggressive dog behavior.

 Understand and respect your dog’s personality and boundaries.
 Learn how dogs communicate.